The Streetwear Aesthetic: the Iconic Hype Style Unpacked

 Sport the nostalgia of yesteryear with relaxed cargo pants.
 Photo: UNIQLO

-Cargo pants bring functionality and edge to streetwear, equipped with multiple pockets and often made in durable fabrics like cotton twill.
+Cargo pants bring functionality and attitude to streetwear styles, equipped with multiple pockets and often made in durable fabrics like cotton twill.
 Their military origin melds with streetwear’s affinity for practical clothing that stands out in urban environments.

 Sneakers